b-venter/Matrix-Docker-install/README.md

 ***If all is good:***
  * Stop the container for Traefik (`docker stop proxy`)
  * Edit the traefik.toml (`sudo vi /opt/traefik/traefik.toml`)
- * Hash-out the staging CA and uncomment the production server.
+ * Hash-out the staging CA and uncomment the production CA server.
  * Delete, recreate and chmod **acme.json** file to remove the test certificates
  * Start Traefik (`docker start proxy`)
  * Reload your page and you should have a valid certificate.